peterokwara/peterokwara/README.md

 ### I am Peter Okwara

-- 👨🏿‍💻 A Senior Fullstack Web Developer, Devops Engineer and Blockchain Developer.
+- 👨🏿‍💻 A Fullstack Web Developer, Devops Engineer and Blockchain Developer.
 - 📚 I occasionally write blogs on [Hackster.io](https://www.hackster.io/peterokwara) or [Dev.to](https://dev.to/peterokwara)
 - 📢My talks and slides can be found on [speakerdeck](https://speakerdeck.com/peterokwara)
 - 📫 You can reach me on [Twitter](https://twitter.com/peterokwara) or [Linkedin](https://www.linkedin.com/in/peterokwara/)